n3rdkid/githubactions-path-workflow/packages/admin/README.md

-Only admin should run asdads
+Only admin should run asdads changing in admin